On this page

 Any questions or concerns regarding the reasonable accommodation process should be directed to the Office of Equity and Inclusion at email@example.com or (937) 775-3207.

-Lindsay Wight is responsible for coordinating accommodations for staff and faculty at Wright State University.
+Lindsay Miller is responsible for coordinating accommodations for staff and faculty at Wright State University.
 Contact information is provided below.

 Director of Equity and Inclusion